itskaykayleigh/dsp/02-editors.md

  * Use Goto Anything to show a function, line or word within a file - type **@** after a file name to filter on symbols
  * Find and Replaced with regular expressions

-And customization is possible through preference to change settings, menus and etc.
+And customization is possible in almost every aspect of the editor to allow speedy and effective coding, namely Key Bindings, Menus, Snippets, Macros, Completions, and many more.